 The oldest brick element was a massive, cylindrical, free-standing tower.
 Currently, it is 24 meters high (the original high is unknown), the diameter at the base is 8.9 meters, and its thick walls are at 2.7 meters.
 The original entrance was a few meters above the level of the courtyard, probably through the portal at the height of the second floor, placed from the east side or through the second one, facing north-west.
 Wooden, external stairs, a ladder or a bridge from a crown of defensive walls led to the entrance.
 The tower was created as a typical bergfried.
 In the lower storey there was a high room, probably used as a prison, accessible only through the flap from the upper storey.
 The three upper rooms served as warehouses and places of refuge.
 In the Middle Ages, the tower probably was crowned with crenellation, still visible in the 18th century engravings.

-From the medieval castle of the dukes of Głogów we can now see the 13th-century cylindrical tower, surrounded by a block of castle, shaped in early modern times.
-From the gothic period also comes the corner buttress on the side of the moat and probably large fragments of walls hidden under later plasters.
+From the medieval castle of the Dukes of Głogów, we can now see a 13th-century cylindrical tower, surrounded by the walls shaped in the early modern times.
+The perimeter walls of the four wings hide the Gothic core under modern plasters, especially on the eastern and western sides.
+The corner buttress on the side of the moat and the few fragments of walls hidden under the plaster of the walls on the side of the courtyard are also said to come from the Gothic period.
+The interior of the tower and its finial have been completely transformed.
 The castle houses the Archaeological and Historical Museum and the Głogów Land Society.
 The museum is open from Wednesday to Sunday from 10.00-17.00.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.